 3. Move data point to point

 Modern data platforms should be centrally engaged with all the business rules and data logic.
 It is possible only when the local processing system is kept separate from the central design studio.
-Managing the business rules and data logic can help to maximize there usability and provides transparency.
+Managing the business rules and data logic can help to maximize their usability and provides transparency.

 4. Make changes using existing rules

-If the management is handled centrally all the business rules and data logic templates can be kept under a single roof.
-If there is any change to be made to the data or platforms then such changes can be made quickly and efficiently.
+If the management is handled centrally, all the business rules and data logic templates can be kept under a single roof.
+If there is any change to be made to the data or platforms, then such changes can be made quickly and efficiently.

 It will eliminate all the challenges raised by legacy technology.
-A few of the benefits are listed below
+A few of the benefits are listed below.

 - Designed once and can be used many times